romland/xorzee/README.md

 - making 'ignore area' does not work correctly with multiple clients
 - support strings for signal constants (to be able to make sense of JSON configs): START_RECORDING, EMAIL_SES etc
 - don't render motion if we are hidden
+- refreshing while scrolled will misplace some elements